ShaneHower/cards/README.md

 This class's purpose is to split the array so I no longer have cards like '5 of hearts', but instead I have a list of numbers and suits which are separate from one another.
 This step is important because in order to interpret my hand I need to be able to isolate specific words in the list.
 I needed to join the list into a string, then split it back into a list while taking out the 'of' values.
 I then rejoined the list and split it once more so that every word was seperated.

 ## Interpreting the Hand

+Disclaimer: I must admit this part of the program got a little messy.
+There is definitely a more eloquent way of completing this specific aspect of the game which I'm still modifying.
+However, this is the way in which I was able to get this program to work.

 ```
 class Game:
     def __init__(self):